Feel free to contact us if your answer isn't here

 If you have any further questions, please contact EY Help on 0141 226 9555, selecting the HR option.

-All EY staff are currently working from home, with some exceptions for facilities staff in the office.
-From 7 September, we will begin a phased return to the office by partially reopening all UK offices, but with significantly reduced capacity.
-The capacity of each office may vary depending on a number of factors, including any new national or regional changes to UK lockdown, and in strict adherence to the guidelines set by the UK, Scotland and Northern Ireland Governments.
+Most EY staff are currently working from home, with some exceptions for facilities staff in the office and others who need to work from the office for operational or personal reasons.
+The capacity of each office may vary depending on a number of factors, and in strict adherence to the guidelines set by the UK, Scotland and Northern Ireland Governments.

-Anyone returning to an office will be required to book a desk in advance as there will be no hotdesking for some time to come.
+Anyone returning to an office is required to request permission to book a desk.
+Information on this process can be provided by your Service Line team or Counsellor, should you feel it’s necessary to work from the office.
 This will allow us to implement ‘track and trace’ if necessary.
 There will be social distancing signage and one-way entrances, exits and routes in all of our buildings.
 Meetings rooms, booths, breakout areas and client suites will be open, but their capacity will be managed to reflect the relevant social distancing guidelines.

 When you join the firm, you will have access to our intranet of resources and guidance around current working arrangements.

-38. Will I have to go to the office from 7 September if I am in a vulnerable category?
+36. Will I be required to work from an office if I am in a vulnerable category?

 No - we will not require anyone to come into the office if they are in a vulnerable group.